ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 * Nov 2022: Welcome Zhenxi (Nathan) to join our group!
 * Nov 2022: Our paper on Skill Generalization of Tubular Object Manipulation with Tactile Sensing and Sim2Real Learning has been accepted to Robotics and Autonomous Systems, congratulations to Kun and the team!
 * Nov 2022: I will give a talk at [the 4th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/), join us on 12th and 13th Jan 2023 in Bristol!
+* Oct 2022: We start a new one-year project funded by Unilever!
 * Oct 2022: I am invited to give a keynote talk at the [French research group in Robotics (GdR)](https://www.gdr-robotique.org/) days.
 * Oct 2022: I am invited to give an invited talk at Humanoid Robotics Forum.
 * Sep 2022: I will be an Associate Editor for ICRA 2023.